-The Code of Conduct Panel is responsible for regularly reviewing ethical conduct complaints received against its members and working in line with the Board to ensure an effective outcome.
-The functions include processing of complaints Process complaints, processing guidance and/or recommendations to the Board, formulating a communication and noteworthy outcome, Publishing and promoting the

-Code of Conduct to Members from time to time and as amended, recommend educational topics for the Membership
+The Professional Conduct and Oversight Committee is responsible for regularly reviewing ethical conduct complaints received against its members and working in line with the Board to ensure an effective outcome.
+The functions include processing of complaints, processing guidance and/or recommendations to the Board, formulating a communication and noteworthy outcome, publishing and promoting the Code of conduct to members from time to time and as amended ,recommended educational topics for the Membership.